License GuideSOC 11-9021

 How to Get a General Contractor License.

-You'll follow a consistent pattern across most states.
+You'll follow a consistent path across most states.
 First, complete accredited education in your field.
-Next, pass either a national or state exam.
-Then gain supervised experience under a licensed professional.
-You'll need to clear a background check before licensure.
-After you're licensed, complete continuing education credits before each renewal.
-The exact hours required, degree level, and experience duration differ by state, so check your state's specific rules.
+Next, pass a national or state exam to prove your knowledge.
+Most states require supervised experience under a licensed professional, then conduct a background check before approval.
+Once licensed, you'll need to complete continuing education hours before each renewal.
+The exact requirements differ by state, some demand more experience hours, specific degree levels, or additional coursework, so check your state's rules early.

 1